Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Introduction

 Repeating the analysis of \cite{Ray2024} on GWTC-4, \cite{Abac_pop_2025} reported that the trends in the effective spin distribution of $30-40M_{\odot}$ BBHs have persisted as a robust feature in the updated detection sample, which comprises twice as many observations.
 However, \textit{it was not explored whether the $35M_{\odot}$ feature originates exclusively from a dynamically formed subpopulation}.
 BBHs forming through dynamical encounters in GCs can be expected to peak in the $30-40M_{\odot}$ range, correspond to a symmetric effective spin distribution peaking at zero, and strongly prefer equal mass systems \citep{Rodriguez:2016vmx,Farr:2017uvj,Antonini2023}.
 Therefore, to ascertain whether or not BBHs in the $30-40M_{\odot}$ range are predominantly formed in GCs, it is necessary to search for such a subpopulation in the space of BBH primary~(heavier component) masses, mass ratios, and effective inspiral spins, preferably with a non-parametric framework to avoid model-induced biases \citep{Callister:2022qwb, Callister_Farr_2024,Alvarez-Lopez:2025ltt}.
 Owing to its high flexibility and construction in the space of BBH \textit{component masses} and effective spins, the models of \cite{Ray2024} are unable to directly constrain a subpopulation that is consistent with the effective spin and \textit{ mass-ratio} distributions predicted by BBH formation in GCs.
 For the same reasons, such an analysis could not assure whether the inferred mass-spin correlations are, in fact, not manifested due to an underlying mass-ratio-effective spin correlation being marginalized while reconstructing the conditional mass-spin distributions.

-In this paper, using a non-parametric function for the joint distribution of BBH primary masses, mass ratios, and effective inspiral spins, constructed from binned Gaussian Processes~\citep[BGPs;][]{Mohite2022, Ray:2023, Ray2024} we characterize BBH subpopulations in GWTC-4 and constrain the astrophysical origins of the $35M_{\odot}$ peak.
+In this \textit{Letter}, using a non-parametric function for the joint distribution of BBH primary masses, mass ratios, and effective inspiral spins, constructed from binned Gaussian Processes~\citep[BGPs;][]{Mohite2022, Ray:2023, Ray2024} we characterize BBH subpopulations in GWTC-4 and constrain the astrophysical origins of the three robust features in the mass distribution, namely the $10M_{\odot}$ peak, the $35M_{\odot}$ feature and the high mass~$(>45M_{\odot})$ cliff.
 We find evidence for three distinct subpopulations in the space of BBH primary masses, mass ratios and effective inspiral spins spanning the entire detection sample.
-We show that only one subpopulation, consistent with preferentially equal mass-systems and a symmetric effective spin distribution peaking narrowly close to zero, exhibits the $35M_{\odot}$ peak, whereas the other two demonstrate a monotonic fall-off in the $30-40M_{\odot}$ range.
+In particular, we show that only one subpopulation, consistent with preferentially equal mass-systems and a symmetric effective spin distribution peaking narrowly close to zero, contributes to the $35M_{\odot}$ peak, whereas the other two demonstrate a monotonic fall-off in the $30-40M_{\odot}$ range.
 We find that the mass-spectrum of this subpopulation differs from the other two by more than $90\%$ significance in the $30-40M_{\sun}$ range.
 By comparing with theoretical simulations of dynamical BBH formation in GCs, we show that only this subpopulation can comprise such systems predominantly, whereas the other two show substantial contributions from alternate channels.
 We conclude that, given GWTC-4, dynamical assembly in GCs likely dominates the $30-40M_{\odot}$ range and hence is a strong candidate for the origins of the $35M_{\odot}$ feature in the BBH mass-spectrum.
 We further constrain the range of BH birth-spins in GCs that are consistent with our inferred distributions.